-Technical Lead – Health Information, Technology and Innovation
+Technical Lead – Healthcare Technology and ICT

 Pieter de Ruijter is a medical equipment specialist with more than 25 years’ experience in Africa and Asia.
 He has extensive experience in system development, medical equipment policy development, rehabilitation projects, medical infrastructure and inventories, and planned preventative maintenance of medical equipment.
 An independent consultant, he is also Head of Healthcare Technology Management at Health Partners International.

 Pieter has been extensively involved in the development of the management and planning software tool, PLAMAHS – Planning and Management of Assets in Health Services.
 This software tool can hold complete inventories and perform technical and financial analysis; generate standard lists of appropriate equipment up to specification level; and generate capital and recurrent budgets.
 Pieter has been involved in the field-testing of the system in Kenya, Ethiopia and Mozambique and has introduced the software with additional building and maintenance components to the Ministries of Health of Malawi and Uganda.

 Between 1991 and 2005 Pieter was extensively involved in healthcare technology policy development in a number of countries.
 For example, he acted as a technical adviser and co-editor of the 1991 equipment policy for the Uganda Ministry of Health.
 He also contributed to the subsequent revised medical equipment policy in 2000.
 He has been extensively involved in the evaluation and detailing of maintenance models and proposals for standard equipment levels for Uganda, Kenya, Malawi, Sudan and Ethiopia.
 HEART Consultancy was founded by Pieter de Ruijter and Jan Huijs in 1995.
 It specialises in the field of planning and management of physical assets and the sterilisation of medical supplies.